-The flavors of Madame Ferber's jams mix local Alsacian fruits, tropical fruits, flowers (most rose and violet), herbs, spices of all sorts, nuts and chocolate.
-Au Relais des Trois Epis is a mixture of bakery, delicatessen and local market and it offers a little bit of everything to the visitor or citizen of Niedermorschwihr: fruits, cakes, tarts, biscuits, cheese, charcuterie d'Alsace, bien sur, fresh fruits, Ferber's entire book collection, Alsatian pottery pots and even commercial soap.
-The large selection of jams which fills the shelves of an entire wall in the small shop is the main attraction to foreign visitors who come from everywhere in the world.
+The flavors of Madame Ferber's jams mix local Alsace fruits, tropical fruits, flowers (most rose and violet), herbs, spices of all sorts, nuts and chocolate.
+The storeAu Relais des Trois Epis (the only one in the village of Niedermorschwihr by the time I was there) is a mixture of bakery, delicatessen, bookstore and grocery market and it offers a little bit of everything, to please both the tourist and the locals of Niedermorschwihr: fruits, cakes, tarts, biscuits, cheese, charcuterie d'Alsace, bien sur, fresh fruits, Ferber's entire book collection, Alsatian pottery pots, detergents and commercial soap.
+The large selection of jams which fills the shelves which take an entire wall of the small shop is the main attraction to foreign visitors who come from everywhere in the world.

 I was not planning to leave the place empty handed and it would not have been possible at all.
 We bought five jars of jam, some bread and some meringue.
-We bought two jars to offer as gifts to my inlaws: a seedless Raspberry jam (Framboise d'Alsace) and Black Cherry (Cerises Noir d'Alsace).
+We bought two jars to offer as gifts to my in laws: a seedless Raspberry jam (Framboise d'Alsace) and Black Cherry (Cerises Noir d'Alsace).
 I picked two for me: Strawberry and Mango (Fraises d'Alsace et mangues) and Rapsberry, green apples and pistachio (Framboises d'Alsace, Pommer Verts et Pistaches) and Per picked a jar for him: Blackcurrant, apple and violet (Cassis, pommes et violette).
 It was pretty difficult to choose the flavors and up to the last minute I was changing the flavors.
 I could have bought more jars but what I was looking for was some inspiration to work and create with my the fruits from my own garden this year.

 If one of these days you find yourself wandering around Alsace, try to find the way that takes you to Niedermorschwihr and the Au Relais des Trois Epis, you won't regret...